Hinduism in Bangladesh: Post-liberation period (1971 onwards)

 Persecution of Hindus continued in independent Bangladesh.

-According to the report of United States Commission on International Religious Freedom (USCIRF) in 2018, Hindus are among those who are persecuted in Bangladesh, with hundreds of cases of "killings, attempted killings, death threats, assaults, rapes, kidnappings, and attacks on homes, businesses, and places of worship" of religious minorities in 2017.
+According to the report of the United States Commission on International Religious Freedom (USCIRF) in 2018, Hindus are among those who are persecuted in Bangladesh, with hundreds of cases of "killings, attempted killings, death threats, assaults, rapes, kidnappings, and attacks on homes, businesses, and places of worship" against religious minorities in 2017.
 Hindu temples in Bangladesh have also been vandalised.

-According to Dr. Abul Barkat, no Hindus will be left in Bangladesh 30 years from now if the current rate of "exodus" continues as on an average 632 people from the minority community leave the Muslim-majority country each day.
-From 1964 to 2013, around 11.3 million Hindus left Bangladesh due to religious persecution and discrimination which means on an average 632 Hindus left the country each day and 230,612 annually, he said at the book launch ceremony at the Dhaka University (DU).
+According to Dr. Abul Barkat, no Hindus will be left in Bangladesh 30 years from now if the current rate of "exodus" continues as on average 632 people from the minority community leave the Muslim-majority country each day.
+From 1964 to 2013, around 11.3 million Hindus left Bangladesh due to religious persecution and discrimination which means on average 632 Hindus left the country each day and 230,612 annually, he said at the book launch ceremony at Dhaka University (DU).